ErkhovArtem/ViewVR/unity/README.md

-﻿# VIVE-Motion-Capture-With-Wearable-Cameras
+﻿# Webcam streaming into HTC VIVE Headset

 This system consists of HTC VIVE VR headset, trackers and various cameras.
 It provides camera stream from various cameras into your HTC VIVE headset.
+This project is based on [link](https://github.com/hiro-wpi/VIVE-Motion-Capture-With-Wearable-Cameras?ysclid=m4h251pnea588029740)

 This repository is tested in Unity 2020+, but other Unity version should work as well.